 New Paras, Internet Society, Civil Society:

+Committed to human rights and fundamental freedoms proclaimed in the Universal Declaration of Human Rights and other universally recognized legal instruments,

+Convinced that the development of information and communication technologies (ICTs) contributes to peace and sustainable development,

 We invite the UN system organizations in collaboration with other stakeholders to take full advantage of ICTs in addressing the development challenge of the 21st century and to recognize them as cross-cutting enablers for achieving the three pillars of sustainable development.

-Iran, Government: We invithe UN system organizations in collaboration with other stakeholders to take full advantage of ICTs in addressing the development challenge of the 21st century and to recognize them as cross-cutting enablers for achieving the three pillars of sustainable development.
+Iran, Government: We invite the UN system organizations in collaboration with other stakeholders to take full advantage of ICTs in addressing the development challenges of the 21st century and to recognize them as cross-cutting enablers for achieving the three pillars of sustainable development.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: We invite the UN system organizations in collaboration with other stakeholders to take full advantage of ICTs in addressing the development challenge of the 21st century and to recognize them as cross-cutting enablers for achieving the three pillars of sustainable development.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: We invite the UN system organizations in collaboration with all other stakeholders to take full advantage of ICTs in addressing the development challenges of the 21st century and to recognize them as cross-cutting enablers for achieving the three pillars of sustainable development.

-Sweden, Government: We invite the UN system organizations in collaboration with other stakeholders to take full advantage of ICTs in addressing the development challenge of the 21st century and to recognize them as cross-cutting enablers for achieving the three pillars of sustainable development.
+Sweden, Government: We invite the UN system organizations in collaboration with other stakeholders to take full advantage of ICTs in addressing the development challenges of the 21st century and to recognize them as cross-cutting enablers for achieving the three pillars of sustainable development.

-UNESCO, International Organization: We invite the UN system organizations in collaboration with other stakeholders to take full advantage of ICTs in addressing the development challenge of the 21st century and to recognize them as cross-cutting enablers for achieving the three pillars of sustainable development.
+UNESCO, International Organization: We invite all stakeholders to take full advantage of ICTs in addressing the development challenge of the 21st century and to recognize them as cross-cutting enablers for achieving the three pillars of sustainable development.

-Internet Society, Civil Society: We invite the UN system organizations in collaboration with other stakeholders - - to take full advantage of ICTs in addressing the development challenge of the 21st century and to recognize them as cross-cutting enablers for achieving the three pillars of sustainable development.
+Internet Society, Civil Society: We invite the UN system organizations and all stakeholders - civil society, private sector, the academic and technical communities - to take full advantage of ICTs in addressing the development challenge of the 21st century and to recognize them as cross-cutting enablers for achieving the three pillars of sustainable development.

 ICT4Peace Foundation, Civil Society: We invite the UN system organizations in collaboration with other stakeholders to take full advantage of ICTs in addressing the myriad challenges of the 21st century and to recognize these technologies as cross-cutting enablers for achieving the three pillars of sustainable development.

-New Para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society:
+New Para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: We also encourage all stakeholders to take further actions to address the needs of youth, women and persons with disabilities, as follows:

 New Paras, Iran, Government:

+We reaffirm that the role of international governance of the Internet is key to address ICT development challenges.
+Therefore international internet policy issues are the rights and the responsibilities of states that can ensure equitable distribution of resources, facilitate access for all and ensure a stable and secure and safe functioning of the Internet.

+We emphasize the unanimous adoption of the resolution of 68/167 by the UN General Assembly on “the Right to Privacy to Digital Age” since the existing monopoly of Internet governance has led to, unlawful master violence, interception and data collection operations which may constitute an act of human rights violation in the global scale.

+We further emphasize the need for enhanced cooperation to address ICTs challenges with respective roles and responsibilities of governments, intergovernmental and international organizations and other stakeholders from both developing and developed countries.

+We recognize and acknowledge that Enhanced Cooperation and international internet public policy on internet governance, are integrated part of this preparatory process that should be addressed and redressed adequately among all member states.